 - Deductible: A higher deductible implies less of a financial risk to Say and thereby reduces rates.

 - Insurance score: A high insurance score suggests that policyholders are financially responsible.
 Higher scores are thus less of a risk to the insurer and result in lower rates.

-- Tickets: Having a driving ticket on your record implies risky driving behavior and thereby raises car insurance premiums.
+- Tickets: Having a driving ticket on your record implies risky driving behavior, thereby raising car insurance premiums.
 Say only factors in violations from the past three years.

-- Accidents: Similar to tickets, having an accident on your driving record suggests a greater risk of unsafe driving behavior.
+- Accidents: Similar to a ticket, having an accident on your driving record suggests a greater risk of unsafe driving behavior.
 Say Insurance only considers accidents that have resulted in $1,000 or more in claim payments in the past three months.

 Why your insurance score matters

-Insurance companies use insurance scores to predict the likelihood of future claim filings, and thereby how to price your car insurance policy, or even whether or not to grant the policy.
-Insurance scores typically rely on factors similar to that of credit scores, including:
+Insurance companies use insurance scores to predict the likelihood of future claim filings and subsequently to determine your car insurance premium — or even whether or not to grant the policy.
+Insurance scores typically rely on factors similar to those of credit scores, including: